 Anorexia, binge eating disorder, bulimia, disordered eating and other specified feeding or eating disorder (OSFED) are all different types of eating disorders with their own characteristics, nuances, and challenges.
 Each person’s relationship with their eating disorder, and thus their treatment and recovery journey, is different.

-Full recovery from eating disorders is possible, with early detection and intervention, treatment, and ongoing support.
+Full recovery from eating disorders is possible with early detection and intervention, treatment, and ongoing support.

-6. Take care of yourself physically, emotionally and mentally
+6. Take care of yourself physically, emotionally and mentally.

+You can’t offer eating disorder help to a loved one if you are not physically well or not in a good headspace.
+Look after yourself physically by getting enough sleep, exercising regularly, and eating healthy, nutritious meals.
+Feeling good about yourself will place you in a better position to help others.
+Surround yourself with your own emotional support team of friends and family, who will help you through this tough time.
 Talk to a professional yourself to help sort through your own feelings.
-Having a clear understanding of why you feel the way you do, and how you are reacting to the situation will place you in a better situation to help.
+Having a clear understanding of why you feel the way you do and how you react to the situation will place you in a better situation to help.
 Remember that you are not alone.

 7. Help at home

-- Be a good role model with food, and with your relationship with food
+- Be a good role model with food, and with your relationship with food.

-- Try to eat together as a family as often as possible
+- Try to eat together as a family as often as possible.

-- Avoid power struggles over food
+- Avoid power struggles over food.

-- Encourage natural consequences – for example, “If you don’t eat breakfast, it isn’t safe for you to drive the car due to lack of nutrition and risk of hypoglycaemia.”
+- Encourage natural consequences – for example, “If you don’t eat breakfast, it isn’t safe for you to drive the car due to lack of nutrition and risk of hypoglycaemia.”.

-- Do whatever you can to promote self-esteem
+- Do whatever you can to promote self-esteem.

-- Be careful of triggers
+- Be careful of triggers.

+Caring for someone with an eating disorder can come at a personal cost.
 Being a carer can trigger emotional burnout, stress-related problems, physical fatigue, and compassion stress.

 “The burden of caring for a loved one with an eating disorder is immense, and carers can become emotionally bankrupt.
 Many carers don’t take time to look after themselves or invest in self-care,” Dr Barron says, adding it’s important to learn stress and time-management techniques along with identifying ways of alleviating stress on a daily basis.